President Barack Obama's Former Personal Aide

 Voting Is Just the First Step: Getting Excited About Democracy

-Reggie Love offers a rousing call to students to shape both their future and the shared future of our nation--by actively participating in our democracy.
+Reggie Love offers a rousing call to students to shape both their future and the shared future of our nation—by actively participating in our democracy.
 Being informed and casting a vote are just the beginning.
 Drawing on his time at The White House, where he witnessed the power of the democratic process firsthand, Love debunks misconceptions about government and public life to help spur social change.
-With unbounded enthusiasm, he is sure to spark a non-partisan campus-wide discussion during this important election year.
+With unbounded enthusiasm, he is sure to spark a non-partisan campus-wide discussion.

 Many Roles, One Identity: Reggie Love's Journey to the White House and Beyond